farefray/DraftPickME/README.md

 ├── .istanbul.yml             # Configure istanbul code coverage
 ├── .npmrc                    # Configures npm to save exact by default ├── README.md                 # This file.
 ├── dist                      # Folder where the build script places the built app.
-Use this in prod.
 ├── package.json              # Package configuration.
 The list of 3rd party libraries and utilities
 ├── src                       # Source code
 │   ├── actions               # Flux/Redux actions.
 List of distinct actions that can occur in the app.
-│   ├── components            # Contains shared React components that can be used anywhere in the application.
-│   ├── constants             # Application constants including constants for Redux │   ├── helpers               # All the bits and pieces that don't fit into other folders but don't justify having a folder of their own.
+│   ├── constants             # Application constants including constants for Redux │   ├── factories             # factories pattern (just tiny alerts factoria, but planning to extend) │   ├── helpers               # All the bits and pieces that don't fit into other folders but don't justify having a folder of their own.
+│   ├── images                # Images :)
 │   ├── js                    # Vanilla JS which is used by App │   ├── pages                 # Fractal structure.
 Root level components, ones which are directly mounted on level 1 routes.
+│   ├───── components         # Contains shared React components that can be used anywhere in the application.
 │   ├───── ~                  # Components and their nested components.
 All components are CamelCased.
 The sub components of Component.js are present in a folder called component.
 All components required by a page go to it’s node folder.
 │   ├── reducers              # Redux reducers.
 Your state is altered here based on actions │   ├── services              # Handles all http communication with backend apis for the application, can also have methods that don't wrap http calls.